My Approach to Helping

-Psychotherapy is a place for the soul (the private inner self) to speak.
-Soul has multiple voices and therapy is the place where they may be heard.
-What otherwise cannot be spoken or head can have voice and receive an understanding in the private special space that constitutes the therapy process.
-In this unique form of relating the otherwise unheard aspects of self are extended a compassionate and intelligent ear.
+Psychotherapy is a place for the the private inner self to speak.
+This aspect of self has multiple voices and therapy is the place where they may be heard.
+What otherwise cannot be spoken may in therapy receive understanding.
+In this unique form of relating otherwise unheard aspects of self are extended a compassionate and intelligent ear.
 It is this to which I am devoted.
-Some of the voices that come forth in therapy are the voices of shame or grief or confusion or hurt or abandonment.
-Others are the voices of lost goodness, misplaced dreams, and feared aspirations.
-Therapy as soul dialogue listens to the rhythms of these voices while keeping an eye on potentials for growth, pathways for development, images of unrealized possibilities.
+Some of the voices that come forth in therapy are those of shame or grief or confusion or hurt or abandonment, deep places of wound and longing.
+Others may be the voices of lost goodness, misplaced dreams, and feared aspirations.
+Therapy as heart dialogue listens to the rhythms of these voices while attuning to the potentials for growth, pathways for development, images of unrealized possibilities.
 Psychotherapy as I practice it is a form of sustained attention to suspended and unheard aspects of self, a venue where rhythms of heart and mind can be explored, a vessel for holding the mystery that is oneself.

 My training (including extensive post-doctoral levels) is in the multiple traditions of depth psychology.
-Part of my work in therapy also has included my writing professional papers, having given talks at international conferences, teaching at post-graduate institutes, and having served on the board of editors of professional journals.
+Part of my work in therapy also has included my writing professional papers, having given talks at international conferences, teaching at post-graduate institutes, and having served on the board of editors of several professional journals.
 I also bring a developed background in mindfulness and contemplative practices.
 Among other aspects of training, I was a post-doctoral fellow at the Erik Erikson Institute which then was part of the Department of Psychiatry at Harvard.
-I also have participated in the Parliament of World Religions and other global forums including the United Nations where I was a representative, developing and participating in numerous programs.
+I also was a consultant at the United Nations where I served as a representative, developing and participating in numerous programs.

 In addition, I am available to those therapists that are moved to deepen their own work with their clients.